isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     ???

-Often. a loop that uses `continue` can equivalently and as clearly be expressed by an `if`-statement.
+Often, a loop that uses `continue` can equivalently and as clearly be expressed by an `if`-statement.

     ???